GabiPedicino/GabiPedicino/README.md

    <> ✉📧 gabrielapedicino@gmail.com </>

-- ⚡ Fun fact: I´m Boca Juniors, plants and mate fan.
+- ⚡ Fun fact: I'm a fan of Boca Juniors, plants and mate.